 With so many numbers and no stories,maths can be crazy boring.
 The only thing close to a story ever told in my maths class is “Tosin has a basket of X oranges.
 He gave 10 to Joy, 5 to Ada, 4 got rotten and the rest got missing.
 How many oranges was in the basket?.
 Stories have a way of making us memorize and recall things faster because, stories are interesting and they get our attention.
 Building stories while we learn is a good method of teaching and it is a very common practice.
 Even science tells stories of ‘how, why and what’.
 Not so with maths!
 Maths is just straight forward with little or no introduction.
 This makes it boring , hence, students tend to feel less interested in the subject.

 It is either you know how to solve the problems or you don’t, there is no in-between and no make do with maths.
 No guess work or trying to fool the teacher with ambiguous words and long essays.
 Other subjects are flexible in the sense that you can write half the answer correctly and get your half but no, maths had to be different.
 Hence, many students dislike it.

 1. The teacher

 Although mathematics seems to appear uninteresting, it has its benefits when correctly learned and applied.
 There are so many advantages to learning maths.
 You get better at learning complicated things and you are not afraid of complex classes and ideas.
-Maths can help develop your pride and confidence in your ability to understand complicated things and earns you high self-esteem.
+Maths can help develop your pride and confidence in your ability to understand various phenomena and earns you high self-esteem.

 Grow your love for maths and in the long run, you will find out that maths isn’t as hard as people make it seem and you can make subject interesting for you if you wish.
 As most of the maths hot heads would say “you will learn it if you put your mind into it”.